 HTTPS proxy can be used to address the first issue, the other two still remain:

 - Passwords should not be stored in plain text by OpenNebula.
 A simple misconfiguration e.g. as happened in http://lists.opennebula.org/pipermail/users-opennebula.org/2011-February/004018.html will expose all passwords and allow any user to act as any other user.
 Storing plain password is just a bad idea from a security perspective if it can be avoided.

 - Clients should not need to know what authentication scheme OpenNebula uses internally to decide whether to hash passwords or not.

-#3 Updated by Ruben S. Montero about 10 years ago
+#3 Updated by Ruben S. Montero over 10 years ago

 That is also address by the auth drivers, you can check for example the SSH module at